ktlnbstn/ktlnbstn.github.io/_posts/2018-06-10-I-Can-Do-Both-?!.md

 <em>Data Structures and Algorithims</em></br>
 Only for the interview.
 Then everyone forgets it, because when you're a developer, you have the time to research these things if needed.
 Siiiiigh.
 So the memorization and practice begins.</br>

+Balance, be present, and check off your goals.
+You are making progress.